aibio-2024/workshop/abstracts.md

 ### Blake Hovde

-We are currently investigating the use of biologically trained LLMs for classifying large volumes of DNA sequencing data that has been annotated with protein and gene information, and trying to distill/summarize the information using LLMs for easy human digestion of the information.
+AIMBOTS (Automated Iterative Multi-BLAST for Obscure Target Sequences) is an automated annotation tool for screening complex DNA sequences of unknown function.
+Applications include deconvoluting wastewater and soil and human metagenomics data.
+We are currently investigating the use of biologically trained LLMs for classifying large volumes of DNA sequencing data that have been annotated with gene and protein names, and attempting to distill/summarize the information using LLMs for easy human user digestion of the biological information.

 ### Jason Gans